 Enabled: The option will improve system performance.
 However, if any program writes to this memory area, a system error may result.
 Disabled: System BIOS non-cacheable.

 Video BIOS Cacheable: This option copies the video ROM BIOS to fast RAM (C0000h to C7FFFh).
+The default is Enabled.

 Enabled: Enables the Video BIOS Cacheable to speed up the VGA Performance.
 Disabled: Will not use the Video BIOS Cacheable function.

 Video RAM Cacheable: This option allows the CPU to cache read/writes of the video RAM.
+The default is Enabled.

 Enabled: This option allows for faster video access.
 Disabled: Reduced video performance.